Why the impact of coronavirus could be particularly bad on college campuses - Local News 8

 Universities across the US are places where students live and work in close quarters — and where international partnerships are a point of pride.

-But now, the same details that are selling points in campus brochures have become focal points of a different sort as colleges brace for a pandemic.
+But now, the same details that are selling points in campus brochures have become focal points of a different sort as colleges brace for a what’s next.

 Temporary campus closures, enrollment dips and program cancellations are all possibilities — though it’s too soon to know whether the novel coronavirus will force a large number of US universities to take such extreme steps.